todogroup/ospology/ospology-live/framework.md

 **1️⃣ How many OSPOlogyLive micro-conferences happens every year?**

-We hold a maximum number of three (3) OSPOlogyLive micro-conferences per year in various European countries, each focusing on specific OSPO responsibilities.
+We hold a maximum number of 3-4 OSPOlogyLive micro-conferences per year in various European countries, each focusing on specific OSPO responsibilities.

 **2️⃣ Can I host multiple OSPOlogyLive micro-conferences in the same country?**